SeanTFarr/Coffee_Analysis/README.md

 - who are the top 5 countries for exporting, importing, and consuming coffee?
 - what has the growth been for these countries?
 - which country has seen the largest growth?
+- who are the top 5 coffee importers?
+- who are the top 5 exporters?

 I am sure there will be additional questions that will arise during the anaylsis and visualizations.